Skip to content

 It is not.

-Market value matters, but value to you matters more.
+Market value matters.
+But value to you matters more.

-That is the more important question.
+That is a reasonable question.

 This is one of the clearest ways to judge value.